MAJOR FINDER

 DISCOVER WHAT IT MEANS TO BE HUMAN

-Anthropologists study us.
-We learn how and why people and their cultures are both similar and different over time and around the world.
-Anthropologists study people and primates face-to-face and we study past peoples by exploring fossils and digging archaeological sites.
-We examine the evolutionary and historical formation of humans as cultural beings and the ways in which cultures change as people, things and ideas move and intermingle.
-In today's globalized world, we ask how the local shapes and is shaped by regional, national and global processes.
-Every career requires rich understandings of cultures in the context of our complicated, rapidly changing, interconnected human experience.
-There is no limit to where you can go with that kind of understanding of our world and its peoples.
+Anthropologists study the diversity and richness of humanity.
+We study how and why people and their cultures are similar and different around the world and over time.
+We study people face-to-face in the contemporary world in diverse local settings, as well as past groups through fossils and archaeological sites.
+We study complex relationships between human biology and culture.
+We commonly emphasize issues of social justice and equity when considering differences.
+We examine the evolutionary and historical formation of human societies and the ways in which they change as people, things, and ideas move and intermingle.
+In today's world, we ask how the local is shaped by regional, national, and global processes.
+Every career requires a rich understanding of cultures and diversity in the context of our rapidly changing, interconnected human experience.
+There is no limit to where you can go with that kind of understanding of our world and its people.

 AREAS OF STUDY